Blog Post

 If you want to shower in water that is free of the hardness minerals, as well as the chlorine, (which is the packaging that allows the water to be delivered microbiologically safe to your house), you need a whole home carbon system to remove the chlorine as well as any other organic chemicals that may be in your water.
 The chlorine absorbs into our bodies via our skin via our showers.

 If you want the water you are drinking and cooking with to be as clean as possible, you need to pass it through a reverse osmosis water purification system.
-If you want that same water to be healthy water, you need to add an alkalizing filter to your reverse osmosis system which will raise the Ph from<7.0 to between 8.0 to 9.5 which also increases the negative ORP.
+If you want that same water to be healthy water, you need to add an alkalizing filter to your reverse osmosis system which will raise the Ph from <7.0 to between 8.0 to 9.5 which also increases the negative ORP (Oxidation Reduction Potential).
 Keeping our bodies Ph out of the acidic range will potentially help us fight off degenerative and chronic illnesses, as well as potentially help us fight off cancers, as they can not live in an alkaline environment.

 Water is an amazing necessity.
 It keeps us alive, brings us joy, entertains us, refreshes us, and eases our burdens.
 At Total Water LLC, we know water, we know how to give you great water, and we know how to maintain the equipment that gives you clean water.